EnzymeAD/rustbook/src/Debugging.md

 Since Rust-AD is still in early development, crashes are not unlikely.

 ### Frontend crashes
-The first case is that you cause a crash of our Rust frontend.
+If you see a proper Rust stacktrace after a compilation failure, our frontend (thus rustc) has likely crashed.
-Luckily, these are trivial to debug.
-In most cases it will be enough to remove the whole body of the function being differentiated (or consider replacing it with `loop {}`, which matches almost every return type).
+It should often be trivial to create a minimal reproducer, by deleting most of the body of the function being differentiated, or by replacing the function body with a `loop {}` statement.
-Such a reproducer is trivial to fix, so please let us know!
+Please create an issue with such a reproducer, it will likely be easy to fix!

 For the unexpected case, that you produce an ICE in our frontend that is harder to minimize, please consider using [icemelter](https://github.com/langston-barrett/icemelter).

 ### Backend crashes
+If after a compilation failure you are greeted by a large amount of LLVM-IR code, then our Enzyme backend likely failed to compile your code.
+These cases are harder to debug, so your help is highly appreciated.

+The final goal here is to reproduce your bug in the Enzyme [compiler explorer](https://enzyme.mit.edu/explorer/), in order to create a bug report in the [Enzyme core](https://github.com/EnzymeAD/Enzyme/issues) repository.

 Few lines of Rust code will expand into much larger LLVM-IR.
-It is therefore beneficial to reduce a Rust reproducer as far as possible, before trying to minimize the generated LLVM-IR.
+It is therefore important to reduce a Rust reproducer as far as possible, before trying to minimize the generated LLVM-IR.
 While manual minimization can not always be avoided, here are some tools, that might help.
+Once you have a minimal Rust example (strongly preferable without using other crates), then please create an issue.

 This is probably the most simple automated approach:
 [cargo-minimize](https://github.com/Nilstrieb/cargo-minimize)